Bohemian12/Bohemian12.github.io/README.md

 - Responsive design for desktop and mobile.
 - Smooth scrolling navigation.
 - Clean and minimal UI with modern styling.
 - Project cards with images and GitHub repo links.

----

-## 📂 Project Structure
--├── index.html # Main portfolio page
--├── Dashboard-Screenshots/ # Project images/screenshots
--│ ├── Green-Dashboard.png
--│ ├── Attrition-Dashboard.png
--│ └── Coffee-Shop-Dashboard.png
--└── README.md # Documentation